mattporritt/Watcher/README.md

 to read ini file instead of a plain text file.
 Unlike incron it can also recursively monitor directories.

+A Regex can be defined to only act on files/paths that match the pattern

 It's written in Python, making it easier to hack.

 ## Requirements